spf13/zap2itXMLTV/readme.md

 ```

 ### Obtaining Zap2It Configuration Information
-To use this script, you'll need a Zap2It account and your headendID and lineupID.
+To use this script, you'll need a Zap2It account, your headendID, lineupID and device.
 Here's how to get them:

 1. Sign up for a free account at [Zap2It](https://tvschedule.zap2it.com/).
-2. Log in and get your zapToken and headendID from the network requests or API calls made by the Zap2It website.
-3. Find your lineupID by going to the Zap2It website and searching for your location.
-The lineupID is in the URL.
+2. Add your username, password, and zipCode to the configuration file.

-You can also use the `-f` option to find your headendID and lineupID.
+3. Run the script with the `-f` option to find your headendID and lineupID.

 ## License